Skip to content

 10.3 HSR and PRP

 The previous chapter compared PROFINET and EtherNet/IP.
-Both rely on MRP for ring redundancy, which recovers in less than 200 ms. For IEC 61850 substations and safety systems, 200 ms is too slow.
+Both protocols rely on MRP for ring redundancy.
+MRP recovers in less than 200 ms. For IEC 61850 substations and safety systems, 200 ms is too slow.
 Protection relays need zero packet loss.
-HSR and PRP provide exactly that.
+HSR and PRP deliver zero-recovery-time redundancy.

-When a protection relay sends a GOOSE message to trip a circuit breaker, that message arrives within 4 ms or the breaker does not trip.
-A 200 ms MRP failover during that window means the message is lost.
-HSR (High-availability Seamless Redundancy) and PRP (Parallel Redundancy Protocol), defined in IEC 62439-3, solve this by sending every frame twice over two independent paths simultaneously.
+When a protection relay sends a GOOSE message to trip a circuit breaker, the message arrives within 4 ms or the breaker does not trip.
+A 200 ms MRP failover during that window causes the message to be lost.
+HSR (High-availability Seamless Redundancy) and PRP (Parallel Redundancy Protocol), defined in IEC 62439-3, solve this requirement.
+Both protocols send every frame twice over 2 independent paths simultaneously.
 The receiver accepts the first copy and discards the duplicate.

-PRP connects each device to two independent networks (LAN A and LAN B).
-Every frame is sent simultaneously on both.
+PRP connects each device to 2 independent networks (LAN A and LAN B).
+Every frame is sent simultaneously on both networks.
 The receiver uses a RCT (Redundancy Control Trailer), a 6-byte trailer containing a sequence number and LAN identifier, to detect and discard duplicates.

-A DANP (Doubly Attached Node for PRP) has two network interfaces, one connected to each network.
-Standard switches work on both LAN A and LAN B. No special switch support is needed.
+A DANP (Doubly Attached Node for PRP) has 2 network interfaces.
+1 interface connects to each network.
+Standard switches work on both LAN A and LAN B. PRP requires no special switch support.

 HSR — High-availability Seamless Redundancy